Fast Growing Evergreen Shrubs

 Hedges for Health

-If you live in an urban area, or close to a busy road, a hedge can help clean up the air around your property.
+If you live in an urban area, or close to a busy road, a hedge can help clean the air around your property.
 There has been some very useful scientific research by the RHS about this issue, and some shrubs are better at collecting particulates than others.
-Plant a hedge really can help to improve the air quality around you home.
-For more information about the best shrubs to grow to tackle pollution and particulates, follow this link.
+Planting a hedge really can help to improve the air quality around your home.